joonarafael/visualpathfinder/documentation/progress_report_week6.md

 - Converted the `PriorityQueue` class into a binary heap.

+- Started work on real jump point logic for the JPS.

-Hours spent: 4 h (course total 36 h)
+Hours spent: 7 h (course total 39 h)